 [ZTE]:

-For Set 1-1 and Set 1-2, the minimum dwell time is 4ms due to repetition of common channel.
+For Set 1-1 and Set 1-2, the minimum dwell time is 4ms due to repetition of common channel if link level enhancement is performed based on required SNR of SSB detection.

 For Set 1-3, the minimum dwell time is 13ms due to repetition of common channels.